-2 RENDERING WITH PROGRESSIVE REFINEMENT
+2. RENDERING IMPLICIT SURFACES WITH PROGRESSIVE REFINEMENT

 The main stage of our method consists in the binary subdivision of the space, visible from the camera, into progressively smaller cells that are known to straddle the boundary of the surface.
 The subdivision mechanism stops as soon as the projected size of a cell on the screen becomes smaller than the size of a pixel.
-Information about the behaviour of the implicit function $f(\mathbf{x})$ inside a cell is returned by evaluating the function with affine arithmetic (Comba and Stolfi, 1993).
+Information about the behaviour of the implicit function $f(\mathbf{x})$ inside a cell is returned by evaluating the function with affine arithmetic [Comba and Stolfi 1993].
 Affine arithmetic is a framework for evaluating algebraic functions with arguments that are bounded but otherwise unknown.
-It is a generalisation of the older interval arithmetic framework (Moore, 1966).
+It is a generalisation of the older interval arithmetic framework [Moore 1966].
 Affine arithmetic, when compared against interval arithmetic, is capable of returning much tighter estimates for the variation of a function, given input arguments that vary over the same given range.
-Affine arithmetic has been used with success in an increasing number of Computer Graphics problems, including the ray casting of implicit surfaces (Heidrich and Seidel, 1998; Heidrich et al., 1998; de Figueiredo, 1996; Junior et al., 1999; de Figueiredo et al., 2003).
-We use a simpler form of affine arithmetic known as Affine Form 1 (AF1), which we term reduced affine arithmetic (Messine, 2002).
-Reduced affine arithmetic, in the context of ray casting implicit surfaces made from procedural fractal functions, returns the same results as standard affine arithmetic while being faster to compute and requiring smaller data structures.
+Affine arithmetic has been used with success in an increasing number of Computer Graphics problems, including the ray casting of implicit surfaces [Heidrich and Seidel 1998; Heidrich et al. 1998; de Figueiredo 1996; Junior et al. 1999; de Figueiredo et al. 2003].
+We use a recently developed form of affine arithmetic that was termed reduced affine arithmetic [Gamito and Maddock 2005].
+In the context of ray casting implicit surfaces made from procedural fractal functions, reduced affine arithmetic returns the same results as standard affine arithmetic while being faster to compute and requiring smaller data structures.